reactjs/react.dev/content/docs/reference-test-renderer.md

 testInstance.instance
 ```

 The component instance corresponding to this test instance.
-It is only available for class components, as function components don't have instances.
+It is only available for class components, as functional components don't have instances.
 It matches the `this` value inside the given component.

 ### `testInstance.type` {#testinstancetype}